utahjohnnymontana/DVD-Rip-Prep/README.md

 # DVD Rip Prep

 DVD Rip Prep (drp) is a bash script that attempts to prepare an MKV file produced from a DVD by MakeMKV for upscaling.
 It might also work with rips made with other software, but I have only tested MakeMKV rips.
 It will probably not be of any use with other video files.
 It only accepts NTSC or PAL SD video and that video ideally should not have been edited or reencoded since being ripped from DVD.
+It is possible that it will work with other SD sources like digitized VHS or Laserdisc video, but I don't have any to try.

 Before you read further, this is a hobby project that I made for my own needs.
 I am not a video professional and this is as much a learning project for me as anything.
 I don't really know what I am doing.
 The script is just built around ffmpeg and I am probably not even making full use of its capabilities.
 So, keep your expectations minimal and perhaps you will be pleasantly surprised.